c4spar/deno-cliffy/command/README.md

 > Work in progress

 When `.executable()` is invoked on a sub-command, this tells cliffy you're going to use a separate executable file for the sub-command.
-Cliffy will search the executable in the directory of the entry script with the name program-sub-command, like `pm-install`, `pm-search`.
-If no command was found cliffy looks for a globally installed command.
+Cliffy will look for a globally installed program with the name program-sub-command, like `deno-install`, `deno-upgrade`.

 You handle the options for an executable (sub)command in the executable, and don't declare them at the top-level.